WazAf1234/PL-SQL/README.md

 # PL-SQL

-This Repository is created by me (Bhushan Jain), SCS student @ CMU, Pittsburgh; an exciting and ventureful initiative to solve Data Structure/Algorithm questions in Oracle PL/SQL for which little or no literature ever exists (considering the usage of PLSQL language!!!)
+This Repository is created by me (Bhushan Jain), [SCS student @ CMU, Pittsburgh]; which is an exciting and ventureful initiative to solve Data Structure/Algorithm questions in Oracle PL/SQL for which little or no literature ever exists (considering the usage of PLSQL language!!!)

-This repository is just a glimpse of Data Structure in PLSQL and does not contains solutions to many of the famous problems that I have solved in PLSQL...
+This repository is just a glimpse of How to Solve Data Structure in PLSQL and does not contains solutions to many of the famous problems that I have solved in PLSQL...